10 Tips To Keep Your Car Running Right. Things You Should know For Proper Car Maintenance

 Give your trusted mechanic a ring if the dashboard lights in your car illuminate.
-(You can also review the helpful owner’s manual to learn the basics of your car and the repairs you need will help you produce a report and show your mechanic what you’re talking about).
 Delaying a repair could cause irreparable car damage and lead to a potentially more expensive fix.
 Just make sure you know the correct price to pay for any future repairs or maintenance by reviewing the repair price before going to the shop with your vehicle.

 Always use reputable mechanics

-It’s important to find a genuine, trustworthy professional auto technician, similar to having a great doctor we see for our annual inspection.
+It’s important to find a genuine, trustworthy professional auto technician.
 A fantastic mechanic will help ensure the vehicle stays in good working condition.
 Check around for dealerships that sell the particular car, a detailed auto-shop list, to find a good mechanic.
 A friend’s old-fashioned recommendation works fine too.

 Keeping the car body intact